Tien: Says the woman he left a single mother.

 Bulma: Please.
 I'm rich.
 It's hardly the same.

-, being a single mother isn't easy.
-Let's be honest here.
-Children kind of need a lot of attention.
+In Real Life, being a single mother is not easy.
+Let's be honest here, children kind of need a lot of attention.
 It can be an overwhelming task for two parents, let alone one who also needs to have a day-job just so she can put food on the table.

 - The Perfect Man was mocked for its use of this trope (along with many other things).
 Jean's predilection of moving to a new state every time a relationship fails would rightly be viewed as a sign of mental illness in nearly any other movie.
 Here, though, the only apparent consequence of these actions is that her daughter Holly wants to keep her mom from being let down again.
 How Jean manages to do things like afford a two-bedroom apartment in New York on a baker's salary is...not explained.